wasiejen/Free-Snap-Tap/README.md

 ## Easy Usage

-- Start via `free_snap_tap_txtgui.exe` and a Command Line Interface will open with further explanations.
+- Start via `free_snap_tap.exe` and a Command Line Interface will open with further explanations.
 - Nothing more to do—Tap Groups can be defined via CLI.
 - Have fun. :-)